runtimeverification/michelson-semantics/README.md

 `tests/obsolete` contains contracts in obsolete formats no longer accepted by the current semantics that have not yet been translated.

-`tests/proofs` contains verification specs - TODO: These have not been updated for the new configuration yet.
+`tests/proofs` contains full formal verification tests.